wfish-ghoti/where-to-2024/docs/tutorials/WhereTo-LetsGo.md

 ## Before you begin

 To sucessfully complete this quick start you will need to set up a test environment.
-Be sure to complete the [Before you start a tutorial](WhereTo-GetReady.md) before you start this quick start.
+Be sure to complete our [GET READY! tutorial](WhereTo-GetReady.md) before you start this quick start.

 ## Users and Cities